Panigale V4 Vs Panigale 1299

 Ducati opted to release an 1100 cc version of their V4 for the mass market while an eligible 1000 cc version was homologated for racing in the shape of the Panigale V4R.

-The Panigale V4 generally offers up around 10/15 peak hp advantage over the 1299 but as it gives away 182 cc to its older sister, the motor was never going to produce comparable power and torque for the majority of the rev range if comparing to the 1299.
+As the Panigale Panigale V4 engine gives away 182 cc to the 1299 Panigale, it was never going to produce comparable power and torque for the majority of the rev range.

-Funnily enough, despite being large capacity L2’s the older 1199 wasn’t the torque monster it should have been due to Ducati having to chase peak hp numbers to be competitive on road and track.
+Funnily enough, despite being a large capacity L2 the older 1199 wasn’t the torque monster it should have been due to Ducati having to chase peak hp numbers to be competitive on the road and track.

-Much of these issues could be alleviated with an exhaust and tune, but still the 1199 was never the torque monster that the longer stroke 1198 was.
+Much of these issues could be alleviated with an exhaust and tune, but still, the Panigale 1199 was never the torque monster that the longer-stroke 1198 is.

-Back to the 1299, that extra 86 cc with some other minor motor tweaks added 10 hp to its peak, but also added a bit more go in the low mid, and bottom end.
-The 1299 was still a peaky engine but its sheer capacity did make up for this to a degree with there being a fair bit more lower in the range compared to the 1199.
+Back to the Panigale 1299, that extra 86 cc with some other minor motor tweaks added 10 hp to its peak, but also added a bit more go in the low mid, and bottom end.

 – V2 – V4